Technicali/cqrs-commands/README.md

 <script type="text/javascript" src="/commands/Command.js"></script>
 ```

 to get the client-side library of cqrs-commands.
+You do not need to provide this file manually, it is created by cqrs-commands on
+the fly.

 Now you are ready to create commands.
-For that call the `Command` constructor
-and specify the command's type and its payload:
+For that, call the `Command` constructor and specify the command's type and its payload as
+parameters to the constructor:

 ```javascript
 var command = new Command('createFoo', { foo: 'bar' });